 The evolution of smart home gadgetry

 After the technology revolution that has changed the way factories and office operations, it is the time of the home that sees an upcoming revolution in smart technology.
 With robotic vacuum cleaners, lawn mowers, and keyless door locks, the latest focus is also on even more intelligent home sensors and developed technology that enables gadgets to work and communicate using only energy gathered from in-house TV, radio, mobile phone, and Wi-Fi signals.
 The technology, which uses a principle called backscattering selectively reflects incoming radio waves to construct new signal, is headed toward commercialization.
-Within just a few years, this should result in battery-free gadgets for your smart home, including security cameras, temperature sensors, and smoke alarms that never have to be charged.
+Within just a few years, this should result in battery-free gadgets for your smart home, including things like security cameras.
+In fact, some security cameras are now fitted with a built-in gun detection System in order to deter and prevent gun related crime, and these could be present in many smart homes of the future.
+There are many different home security camera options you can choose from!
+Other battery free gadgets that could soon be a staple of any smart home include temperature sensors and smoke alarms that never have to be charged.